chiahsun/chiahsun.github.io/markdown/index.md

 ## Introduction

 <br> Markdown is one of the markup languages that is simple but enriched to use.

+Use [Git Pages](https://pages.github.com/), it is preferable to switch to [kramdown](http://kramdown.gettalong.org/).

 You can go through the [markdown tutorial] (http://markdowntutorial.com/) to understand the simplicty of it.

+In this website, _kramdown_ is used since it is hosed on Git Pages.

+Below, we will have two versions.

+1. markdown

+2. kramdwon

 ---

-#### Create fenced code block
+### Create fenced code block (markdown)

 \`\`\` <br>
 Here is the fenced code block<br>
 \`\`\`

 ```
 Here is the fenced code block